 The clash is being closely watched by chess enthusiasts across the world.
 Last week Karpov and Kasparov held a fundraiser in New York attended by more than 100 Wall Street bankers who bid at an auction for the chance to play against Kasparov.

 Ilyumzhinov is unlikely to need such fundraisers.
-One of the former Soviet Union’s first multi-millionaires, he once boasted a fleet of Rolls-Royces.
+One of the former Soviet Union’s first multi-millionaires, he once boasted a fleet of Rolls-Royce

-He claims that as a young boy he played chess at night with a “black masked ghost” and despite protests from his impoverished people built Chess City on the outskirts of the capital, Elista, because “God intended Kalmykia to be known for chess”.
+He claims that as a young boy he played chess at night with a “black masked ghost” and despite protests from his impoverished people built Chess City on the outskirts of the capital, Elista

 His tales of extraterrestrial encounters, first recounted years ago, proved the last straw for the chess champions.
 He said he was falling asleep in his Moscow apartment when he heard someone calling him from the balcony and saw a “semi-transparent half-tube” that he entered to meet the human-like creatures.